These pictures of Nova Scotia will inspire you to explore Canada’s beautiful east coast right now.

-A word of caution, stay off the black rocks.
+Peggy’s Cove Lighthouse is one of the most photographed places in Canada.
+A word of caution: stay off the black rocks.
 People have been swept out to sea by ignoring the warnings.
 Don’t let that be you!

 Peggy’s Cove Fishing Village

-Peggy’s Cove is still a working fishing village and stilt houses line the water’s edge.
-Lobster and fishing boats move in and out of the harbour in search of lobsters, salmon, and other Atlantic fish as they have done for centuries before.
+Peggy’s Cove is still a working fishing village; stilt houses line the water’s edge.
+Lobster and fishing boats move in and out of the harbor in search of lobsters, salmon, and other Atlantic fish, as they have done for centuries.

 Make your way to Blue Rocks at sunrise when the tide is low for the most stunning captures.

-The Fisheries Museum in Lunenberg is an excellent place to learn about the history and fishing culture of Nova Scotia.
-This province was built on fishing and it is still a large part of their heritage.
+The Fisheries Museum in Lunenburg is an excellent place to learn about the history and fishing culture of Nova Scotia.
+This province was built on fishing, which is still a large part of their heritage.

 Bay of Fundy Photos

-Nova Scotia is famous for Astral Photography with a night skies preserve at Kejimkujik National Park.
-We didn’t make it to the dark skies preserve, but the noise pollution minimal wherever you go in Nova Scotia.
+Nova Scotia is famous for astral photography with a night skies preserve at Kejimkujik National Park.
+We didn’t make it to the dark skies preserve, but the noise pollution is minimal wherever you go in Nova Scotia.
 Especially if you are staying on the coast.
 We managed to snap this shot from our Peggy’s Cove accommodation – Oceanstone Resort.

-This night photography of Nova Scotia was taken while camping on the Bay of Fundy.
+This night photograph of Nova Scotia was taken while camping on the Bay of Fundy.

 Liverpool was home to the Privateers defending the area in the 18th century.